HomebrewDotNET/Sels.Crypto.Chia/README.md

-# Sels.Crypto
+# Sels.Crypto.Chia
-This repository is meant to house current/future projects that are related to Crypto mining/farming
+This repository is meant to house current/future projects that are related to farming the crypto Chia.

 ## Projects for the Chia Blockchain (XCH)
 These are my current projects for helping with plotting and farming on the Chia Blockchain